jsharples777/02-Homework/README.md

 1. The HTML was reviewed and deemed to be well structured and with an appropriate header hierarchy;
 2. The broken link in the navigation bar was corrected to go to the appropriate sub-section of the page;
 3. Images were given alt tags matching their sections;
+4. Image reference removed from CSS and alt tag added;
-4. The CSS was substantially refactored to reduce the number of classes doing the same thing, and reorganised to make the long term maintenance simpler.
+5. The CSS was substantially refactored to reduce the number of classes doing the same thing, and reorganised to make the long term maintenance simpler.

 ## User Story